yazanobeidi/sentience/README.md

 sentience
 =========

 So far nobody has linked together the available building blocks for artificial general intelligence (AGI).
-These tools include Differentiable Neural Computers, Neural Programmer-Interpreters, and Deep Q-Networks.
+These tools include Differentiable Neural Computers, Neural Programmer-Interpreters, General Adversarial Networks, and Deep Q-Networks.
 Together, a single entity that is capable of ingesting multiple types of data, audio and visual recognition, general problem solving, learning to learn, algorithm generation, creativity, and interdisciplinary knowledge integration, may be created, resulting in something sort of like in the movie Her.

-_Sentience_ is deployed using Docker as a microservices for each distinct aspect of the AGI:
+_Sentience_ is deployed using Docker as a microservices for each distinct unit of the AGI:

 1. Executor